dfadeeff/TransitionMatrix/README.md

 Once it has been done, a researched can built empirical transition matrix which will show on average how many customers stayed withing their segment, how many moved up and down in their engagement.

-The code creates a transition matrix on a monthly basis.